philippelt/netatmo-api-python/usage.md

-### 1 Setup your environment from Netatmo ###
+### 1 Setup your environment from Netatmo Web interface ###

 Before being able to use the module you will need :

-  * A Netatmo web user account having access to, at least, one station
+  * A Netatmo user account having access to, at least, one station
   * An application registered from the user account (see http://dev.netatmo.com/dev/createapp) to obtain application credentials.

-In the netatmo philosophy, both the application accessing and the user account used to gain access to a station have to be registered thus have authentication credentials.
+In the netatmo philosophy, both the application itself and the user have to be registered thus have authentication credentials to be able to access any station.
+Registration is free for both.